-RELEASE DATE: Fall 2023
+RELEASE DATE: Fall 2025

 2) Today, ALS has many public champions dedicating time, treasure and talent to retire this disease for good.
 With that, I found helpful ways to heal personally and no longer feel the need to write about what the world already knows.

-While this book is an ongoing project, competing for my time with other priorities, I look to publish and release it sometime in the Fall of 2023.
+While this is an ongoing project, competing for my time with other priorities, I look to publish and release it sometime in the Fall of 2025.
 In the meantime, this website serves as an idea board to sketch out stories and individual elements to form a more refined first draft for publishers.
 As a math guy and non-writer, I am certainly looking for an editor!